 - Accelerated death benefit rider.
 If you’re diagnosed with a terminal illness and have fewer than 12 months to live, you can access part of your death benefit.

 - Critical illness benefit rider.
 Pays for the portion of approved expenses not covered by Medicare if you’re diagnosed with a chronic illness.

 - Long-term-care rider.
 Offers financial support if you’re ever in need of long-term nursing care in a facility or in your home.

 To get an idea of how much you’ll pay for an Erie Family Life policy, you have to talk to an agent.

 The only pricing available on the company website is their claim that a $250,000 policy can cost as little as $14.24 a month.
 But that cost doesn’t include stipulations about age or medical history to determine who would qualify for that rate.

 Erie Family Life earns A.M.
-Best’s rating of A — or Excellent.
-It isn’t accredited by the Better Business Bureau, but it earns a B+ score from the BBB based on its internal criteria that includes years in business and how it’s handled customer complaints.
+Best’s rating of A+.
+It isn’t accredited by the Better Business Bureau, but it earns a A+ score from the BBB based on its internal criteria that includes years in business and how it’s handled customer complaints, as of October 2020.

 Complaints about the company online are few, which is rare for life insurance companies generally.